Here are answers to the most Frequently Asked Questions (FAQ) about telemedicine and our new telehealth platform Doximity:

 Since the clinician will be texting you the link, you can join the Doximity dialer video session using your smartphone (iPhone, Android phone, etc.) or any smart device capable of receiving texts.
 That’s the easiest and the preferred way to connect.
 However, if you do not have a smartphone, the provider may be able to email you the link, so you can connect on your desktop or laptop.
 Please call and inform our office staff a day before your appointment that you do not have a smartphone and would like the clinician to send the link to your email.

 No, patients do not have to download any app.
 They just click the video appointment link to be connected.
 If prompted, please allow access to camera and microphone to be connected.

 I have been using other app for video appointments.
 Can I still use it?

 Yes!
 However, we strongly recommend that patients who have been using using Facetime and Google Duo previously, should consider switching to Doximity, since it is secure and HIPAA compliant.

 I am a new patient who has opted for telemedicine.
 I need to send my new patient paperwork to the practice securely.
 What are my options?

 You may either fax your paperwork to 302-384-7162 or you may ask our intake person to send you a secure email.
 You can reply to the secure email to share your documents securely.

 Will I get reminders for my telemedicine appointment?

-Yes, you will continue to get reminders from our EHR.
-If you receive a reminder with location listed as Newark/Wilmington even though you were scheduled a telemedicine appointment, please ignore that.
+Yes, you will continue to get appointment reminders from our office.
+If you receive a reminder with location listed as Newark/Wilmington, even though you had scheduled a telemedicine appointment, please ignore the location.